 Take speed off the roads

-The grass roots of drag racing is off street racing where licenced drivers are encouraged to participate at Sydney Dragway - Eastern Creek providing a responsible outlet every Wednesday night.
+The grassroots of drag racing is off street racing where licenced drivers are encouraged to participate at Sydney Dragway - Eastern Creek providing a responsible outlet every Wednesday night.
+Linking with the theme of off-street motorsport, Open Track Days at a venue like Luddenham Raceway where we conduct Track Attack programs is an ideal way of getting your speed fix safely.

 Illegal street racing on public roads is not only dangerous; it is a practice that sends the wrong message to the community and media.
-In turn this casts a shadow over responsible drivers that are doing the right thing, restricting their racing to the legal place to race - Sydney Dragway.
+In turn, this casts a shadow over responsible motoring enthusiasts that are doing the right thing, the enthusiasts that restrict their speeding to the legal places to race, like Sydney Dragway or Luddenham Raceway.

 Ian Luff is a motoring expert, driver trainer, Australian motor racing champion, media commentator and qualified mechanical engineer.
 Ian Luff Motivation Australia Pty Ltd (Est. 1983) provides defensive, advanced and competition/motorsport driver development programs.
-The academy has launched many successful careers including Australian Formula 1 driver Mark Webber.
-Having recently relocated its business to the Sydney Dragway, there is now a strong commitment to promote safe driving behaviour programs with the emphasis of 'taking speed off the roads.'
-These activities are tied in with off street drags every Wednesday night.
-Already 'Drive to Survive' school student programs have been developed to show how inappropriate speed, unsafe vehicles and limited skills is a recipe for road carnage.
+This driving academy has launched many successful careers including Australian Formula 1 driver Mark Webber.
+Having relocated the business to the Sydney Dragway, there is a commitment to promote safe driving behaviour programs with the emphasis on 'taking speed off the roads.'
+These activities are tied in with off street drags every Wednesday night and Open Track Days at Luddenham Raceway.
+The 'Drive to Survive' school student programs have been developed to show how inappropriate speed, unsafe vehicles, over-enthusiasm, and limited skills is a recipe for tragedy.

-The programs show students how mechanical preparation determines success or failure and how alcohol/drugs/fatigue etc impacts on human behaviour.
-Drive to Survive is closely linked to Government road safety messages of driver fatigue - 'Stop revive survive' and speeding - 'How fast are you going now?'
+The school programs show students how mechanical preparation determines success or failure and how alcohol/drugs/fatigue etc impacts on human behaviour and actions.
+Drive to Survive is closely linked to Government road safety messages relating to driver fatigue - 'Stop revive survive' and Towards Zero' with our brain injury sufferer and ambassador Jarrad Ingram.
+Jarrad provides a real-life story of survival against the odds and the trauma left behind from poor choices.

 "Statistic show that novice drivers are overrepresented in motor vehicle accidents on New South Wales roads so saving just one life will make this program worthwhile," said Drive to Survive CEO Ian Luff.

-To encourage licenced drivers to make sensible decisions about following their heart and taking on the challenges of drag racing Ian Luff 'Motivation Motor sport' has developed specialised training forums and programs to educate drivers in advanced car handling skills.
-Again the driver is exposed to a learning and development program in a safe controlled environment at Sydney Dragway.
+To encourage licenced drivers to make sensible decisions about following their heart and taking on the challenges of racing Ian Luff 'Motivation Motor sport' has developed specialised training forums and programs to educate drivers in performance driving.
+The driver is exposed to a learning and development program in a safe controlled environment.
 We call this the 'Accelerated Learning Formula' (ALF) which breaks down the three elements being;

 Driver - Vehicle - Environment.